3n0ugh/kalenderium/README.md

 <img width="1214" alt="Screen Shot 2022-03-29 at 20 19 29" src="https://user-images.githubusercontent.com/69458980/160669081-9ae05172-9d77-4fde-82dd-b75664ca7957.png">

 The project has three microservices, three different databases, and one frontend application.
-All coming HTTP requests from the frontend are handled by Web API Service.
+All coming HTTP requests from the frontend are handled by the Web API Service.
 Web API Service talks with the other two services and sends an HTTP response to the frontend application.
 The microservices build with go-kit standard library.

 ### 1. User Authentication